x0rswap/x0rswap/README.md

 👋 Hi, I’m @x0rswap.
-Looking for solidity contracts.
+Learning solidity atm.
 Ping me on twitter: https://twitter.com/xor_swap

 Here are some small projects that show I know the basics: I know how to write a simple contract, a simple dApp, a simple CI with some tests, ...